The following resources have been used as reference for language use. The work is in progress.

 It is not in numbers, but in unity, that our great strength lies; yet our present numbers are sufficient to repel the force of all the world.
 The Continent hath, at this time, the largest body of armed and disciplined men of any power under Heaven; and is just arrived at that pitch of strength, in which, no single colony is able to support itself, and the whole, when united, can accomplish the matter.

-Initially, the USA had the Articles of Confederation and Perpetual Union.
+Initially, the States had the ARTICLES OF CONFEDERATION AND PERPETUAL UNION.
 They were adopted in 1777, yet became ratified by all thirteen states in 1781.
-The charter failed to help manage the economy and federal matters of the young Union emerged in the Treaty of Paris (1783).
-The Treaty ended the Revolutionary War, affirming American freedom from England.
-The French were American allies in the War.
+The Articles failed to help manage the economy and other federal matters.

 The American Constitution is the longest-lived constitution in the world.
-It allows amendments.
-See the Bill of Rights.
+It allows improvement.
+Feel welcome to the

 July the 4th is a national holiday in the USA.